 Yes, you must present the library card used when reserving the pass.

 Where do I return my pass?
 Are passes renewable?

-The pass must be returned to the Circulation Desk (DO NOT PUT IN BOOKDROP) by 1 p.m. after the “Day of Use”.
-If the library is closed (for example on Sundays in the summer), the pass must be returned by 1 p.m. on the next day the library is open.
+The pass must be returned to the Circulation Desk or in the bookdrop after the “Day of Use.”
+If the library is closed, the pass must be returned by the library’s opening on the next day is open.

 What are the ASTC Travel Program and the Museum Alliance Reciprocal Programs?